 To avoid opioids, prescription painkillers, and alcohol to treat chronic ailments, people are looking at herbal remedies and other supplements to relax.
 Because of this, more and more people are turning to herbal remedies like kava.
 People use kava to treat anxiety disorders in most cases.

 However, as with most supplements, there’s little evidence to understand their effects.
-So far, researchers believe kava can help with symptoms of anxiety by increasing GABA neurotransmitters.
+So far, researchers believe kava can help with symptoms of anxiety by increasing GABA neurotransmitters, similarly to Valium.

 How Do People Take Kava?

 Kava is available in various forms.
-Native people will chew the roots or turn the roots into a pulp and add water.
-Some people brew kava and take it as a tea.
+Native people will chew the roots or turn them into a pulp and add water.
+Some people brew kava and take it as tea.
 Nowadays, kava powder is available in supplement stores as pressed capsules.

 Kavalactones are the active ingredient in kava plants.
 While research is limited, people believe they help the limbic system.
 This is the system responsible for anxiety and fear.
 When kavalactones bind with brain receptors, they potentially could reduce anxiety.

 Each kava plant has different percentages of kavalactones.
-These are the ones that determine which type of kava plant is the strongest, or which might yield specific effects.
-Researchers label this as chemotype or the difference in percentages of kavalactones.
+These are the ones that determine which type of kava plant is the strongest or which might yield specific effects.
+Researchers label this as a chemotype or the difference in percentages of kavalactones.

 Most people believe that kava will make them feel high.
 While people experience a similar buzz to alcohol, it won’t be a “high” like most drugs.
 The effects of kava are different for each person, and it depends on the amount they ingest.